 ACESO’s mission is to improve survival for patients with severe infections through development of host-based diagnostic and prognostic tools and evidence-based clinical management strategies.

 Among the specific objectives of the study are to use continuous physiological data to characterize immune response to infection, evaluate novel machine-learning-enabled diagnostic and prognostic tools, and evaluate the efficacy of emergency investigational new drug therapies that may be administered to enrolled participants.
 For exploratory purposes, the study also seeks to identify baseline and longitudinal host and pathogen factors predictive of progression to guide clinical triage and treatment decision.

-“We are excited to expand our long standing collaborative work with Dr. Clark and team up with our collaborators at Duke and Johns Hopkins,” said Stephan Wegerich, physIQ’s Chief Science Officer.
+“We are excited to expand our long standing collaborative work with Dr. Clark and team up with our collaborators at Duke,” said Stephan Wegerich, physIQ’s Chief Science Officer.
 “This continued work will expand our understanding of COVID-19 infection severity trajectories and will provide the data necessary for developing a continuous, and objective biosensor-based analytic to serve as a proxy for subjective patient severity surveys.”